- Reward and benefits

 Candidates who have the relevant qualifications and experience required for the role will start at the minimum of the pay band.
 On the recommendation of the Selection Board, a higher starting salary will only be authorised if you have qualifications and/or experience considered to be of exceptional special value.

-The FC reserves the right to set the starting salary but will give fair and reasonable consideration to position and status in a current Department when making an offer.
+We reserve the right to set the starting salary but will give fair and reasonable consideration to position and status in a current Department when making an offer.

 Line managers are responsible for recruitment with support from Human Resources.
 Everyone involved in recruitment and selection has a responsibility to make sure that this policy is followed.